THE HALLS OF WISDOM

 Let us not forget that the Pythagorean Tablet depicts the four-stringed lyre or tetrachord.
 The string on the right (12) is the fundamental note or complete string length, while the other three strings (6, 8, 9) are the ones that ring harmoniously with it and (as we shall see) with each other...

-In the second diagram, I have reproduced Pythagoras' Tablet, except now the vertical lines representing the tetrachord strings have been stretched out to their true lengths (on a lyre or tetrachord, they are wound to different tensions, but roughly the same length).
-This allows for a visual comparison among the various string-lengths, and how those string lengths apply to a painter's composition, such as Moreau's Pasiphae above.
+In the second diagram (below middle), I have reproduced Pythagoras' Tablet, except now the vertical lines representing the tetrachord strings have been stretched out to their true lengths (on a lyre or tetrachord, they are roughly the same length, but wound to different tensions).
+This allows for a visual comparison between the various string-lengths, and how these string lengths apply to a painter's composition - such as Moreau's Pasiphae above.

 Returning to Pythagoras' Tablet on the left, there is a U-shape near the bottom marked 1/2 Diapason.
 It shows the Diapason interval between the 6-string and the 12-string.
 That relationship of 1:2 is represented more clearly in my middle diagram, where we can clearly see that the 6-string is half the length of the 12-string .